zmei-framework/generator/README.md

 Source code is distributed under GNU General Public License v3.0 licence.
 Full licence text is available in LICENSE file.

+In-short about GPLv3:
+- All software that use Zmei-generator as it's part **MUST** be open-sourced as well: plugins, other generators based on it, etc.
+- You **CAN NOT** take Zmei-generator and sell it as a paid service without open-sourcing it
+- But, you **CAN** use Zmei generator as a tool to write any software including private closed source software

 Software is free for non-commercial use.
 For commercial use ask for dual-licensing options.